lucas-carvajal/GoLend/designDoc.md

 ##### POST
 - `/signup` create a new account
-- `/login` authenticate with account
+- `/login` authenticate with account -> get token to authenticate
 - `/claim` file a new claim
 - `/claim/<id>/approve` approve a claim
 - `/claim/<id>/deny` deny a claim